yaredwb/PINN-Consolidation1D-Paper/docs/index.md

 \end{equation}
 $$

-The \emph{constraint loss} is calculated as a mean squared error from
+The *constraint loss* is calculated as a mean squared error from

 $$
 \begin{equation}